-- 1. Complete the FAFSA after October 1 - Complete the CSS Profile (only if applying to schools where it is required) after Oct 1 - 3.
+- 1. Complete the FAFSA after October 1 - Complete the CSS Profile (only if applying to schools where it is required)- after Oct 1 - 3.
 List all colleges where student has interest on FAFSA - 4.
-Appeal if appropriate - 5.
-Complete verification process if requested - 6.
-Await award letters - 7.
+Complete verification process if requested - 5.
+Await award letters - 6.
+Appeal if appropriate/conversation with colleges - 7.
 Compare each college's out of pocket cost - 8.
-Determine merits of conversation with number one college choice - 9.
-Make final college decision (May 1) - 10.
-Research parent loan options (if borrowing is determined) - 11.
-Have student hunt for campus employment (summer) - 12.
-Have student take online loan class - 13.
-Have student sign promissory note - 14.
+Make final college decision (May 1) - 9.
+Research parent loan options (if borrowing is determined) - 10.
+Have student hunt for campus employment (summer) - 11.
+Have student take online loan class - 12.
+Have student sign promissory note - 13.
 Establish payment plan with college choice